I've Got a Secret: History and style

-I've Got a Secret was, along with What's My Line? and To Tell the Truth, canceled in a mass axing of CBS's remaining panel shows in 1967; the shows were still financially successful but were not drawing good ratings, especially among the key demographics.
-Of the three, I've Got a Secret was the only one not to continue uninterrupted in some other form.
-(What's My Line? moved to syndication, and To Tell the Truth continued as a daytime series.)
+I've Got a Secret was, along with What's My Line? and To Tell the Truth, canceled in a mass axing of CBS's remaining panel shows in 1967.
+The shows were financially successful but were not drawing good ratings, especially among the key demographics.
+Of the three, I've Got a Secret was the only one not to continue uninterrupted in some other form, and unlike its siblings, the show was unable to succeed through the growing television viewership of the 1970's.
+What's My Line? moved to syndication and continued until 1975, and To Tell the Truth continued as a daytime series, with it ending in 1978.
 Then-host Steve Allen would return to his syndicated talk show the next year.

 The series itself had a cameo in the 1959 film It Happened to Jane, in which the title character appears as a contestant on the show.
 Moore and the entire panel played themselves in the fictional episode of the show.

-In January 1960, as a result of Goodson-Todman's sale, the show became a production of Telecast Enterprises, Inc., which was co-owned by CBS and Moore.
+In January 1960, as a result of Goodson-Todman's sale, the show became a production of Telecast Enterprises, Inc., which was co-owned by CBS and Moore, although Goodson-Todman continued to supply the production team and talent.
+Eventually, after the show's cancellation, the show was bought back by Goodson-Todman.

-In 1992, Carsey-Werner attempted to revive the show for the fall of 1993 and quite possibly pair it up with the Bill Cosby revival of You Bet Your Life in syndication.
+In 1992, Carsey-Werner, who bought the rights from the show from Mark Goodson Productions, attempted to revive the show for the fall of 1993 and quite possibly pair it up with the Bill Cosby revival of You Bet Your Life in syndication.
 However, plans for it fell through at the last minute.
 Thus, it never made it to air.
 Also, this was the only version of the show never to have announced a permanent host or its four panelists for the show at all.

 In March 2023, it was announced that Embassy Row, Werner Entertainment and Game Show Enterprises Studios would be producing an hour-long pilot for a potential revival, with Katie Nolan as host.
 The panelists for the pilot include Nikki Glaser, Colton Dunn, Cristela Alonzo and Matteo Lane.